numlims/dbcq/readme.md

 dbcq is a little database connection and query wrapper for python.

-to open a database connection and get query results as a dict, put the connection info in `db.ini`:
+put the connection info in `db.ini`:

 ```
 [<db target name used in code>]